Profile

 4. 4

-For the dressing, mix the wheat beer with vegetable stock and fruit vinegar in a bowl.
-Season with freshly ground black pepper, salt, and a pinch of sugar.
+For the beer dressing, mix the wheat beer, vegetable stock and fruit vinegar in a bowl.
+Season generously with freshly ground black pepper, salt and a pinch of sugar.
+The dressing should taste fairly pronounced because the sausage and cheese will absorb some of the seasoning.

 5. 5